nvaccess/nvda/tests/manual/addonStore.md

         ```
 1. Test various buttons:
     - Press "Update All": Ensure NVDA installs the add-ons.
-    - Press "Close": Ensure if Add-ons have been installed that NVDA prompts for restart afterwards
+    - Press "Close": Ensure that NVDA prompts for restart if any add-ons have been installed, enabled, disabled or removed
     - Press "Open Add-on Store": Ensure NVDA opens to the Updatable tab in the Add-on Store

 ### Automatic updating
-Full automatic updates is currently unsupported.
+Full automatic updating is not currently supported.

 ## Other add-on actions